 Recipe Notes

 Note 5: How to know when cheese sauce is thick enough: The sauce should be thick enough to coat the back of a wooden spoon.
-Stir the sauce, lift up the spoon and immediately trace a line across the back of the spoon with your fingertip.
+Stir the sauce, lift the spoon, and immediately trace a line across the back of the spoon with your fingertip.
 If the line retains a clear track, the sauce is thick enough.
 If not, the sauce needs to be cooked a bit longer.

 Nutrition